Indicio-tech/acapy-plugin-pickup/README.md

 }
 ```

-After receipt of this message, the mediator MUST deliver up to the limit
+After receipt of this message, the _Message Holder_ MUST deliver up to the limit
 indicated, or the total number of messages in the queue for the _Recipient_.

 `recipient_key` is optional.
 When specified, only the messages related to that
-recipient key are returned.
+`recipient_key` are returned.
 When omitted, all messages queued for the _Recipient_
 are returned.

 If no messages are available to be sent, a `status` message MUST be sent immediately.